aaronstevenwhite/arcweight/docs/core-concepts/semirings.md

 **Definition 2.2**: A semiring \\(\mathcal{K}\\) is **idempotent** if \\(\forall a \in S: a \oplus a = a\\).

-Idempotency ensures that combining identical alternatives produces no change, which is crucial for optimization problems where we seek the best among alternatives rather than accumulating them.
+Idempotency ensures that combining identical alternatives produces no change, which is important for optimization problems where we seek the best among alternatives rather than accumulating them.

 **Definition 2.3**: A semiring \\(\mathcal{K}\\) satisfies the **path property** (is **selective**) if:
 $$\forall a, b \in S: a \oplus b \in \{a, b\}$$

-The path property ensures that the addition operation selects one of its operands rather than combining them, which is essential for shortest-path and optimization algorithms.
+The path property ensures that the addition operation selects one of its operands rather than combining them, which is important for shortest-path and optimization algorithms.

 **Definition 2.4**: A semiring \\(\mathcal{K}\\) is \\(k\\)**-closed** if for any element \\(a \in S\\), the infinite series:
 $$a^* = \mathbf{1} \oplus a \oplus a^2 \oplus a^3 \oplus \cdots = \bigoplus_{i=0}^{\infty} a^i$$